techidaily/site-win11-tips/source/_posts/fixing-windows-silent-auditory-alerts.md

 ## 2\.
 Scan and Repair System Files

  The volume control slider might not work on your PC because of system file corruption.
 So, run a System File Checker scan to check for and repair corrupted files.
-This guide to[running an SFC scan](https://www.makeuseof.com/system-file-checker-sfc-windows/) tells you how to repair corrupted system files.
+This guide to [running an SFC scan](https://www.makeuseof.com/system-file-checker-sfc-windows/) tells you how to repair corrupted system files.

 ![The sfc /scannow command](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/the-system-file-checker.jpg)